osoda/Advanced_Packet_Editor/README.md

 ## Contributing

-Israel Chorzevski (Sro - sro.co.il) and Gilad Ofir.<br>
+Israel Chorzevski (Sro - sro.co.il) and Gilad Ofir.

-Special thanks to the original developers at http://www.packeteditor.com/ for the project and the suppied source code!
+Special thanks to the original developers at [Packet Editor](https://www.packeteditor.com/) for the project and the suppied source code!

 ## License

-Gnu Public License
+GNU General Public License v3.0